The world of fountain pens is vast and full of tons of boutique fountain pen makers who make some truly excellent pens.

 Known for their demonstrator pens (meaning the barrel is clear so you can see the ink inside the pen), TWSBI is the new kid on the block, but do not let that fool you.

 After working in the manufacturing process for 50 years, TaShin Precision decided to make its own brand of fountain pens.
-And the brand they created has quickly become one of the most impressive writing brands on the market.
+Interestingly, the brand they created has quickly become one of the most impressive writing brands on the market.

 Pilot